Vigamaor/UIB_Week_Planner/README.md

-In the plans.json file the structure of the data goes as follows The subject code which contains all the weeks in that semester represented by their number of that week in the calender.
+In the plans.json file the structure of the data goes as follows The subject code which contains all the different groups and lectures.
+Each group or lecture contains all the different weeks represented by their week number.
+Each week contains the different events or occurences of that group aka when the group has a session.
-Each week then contains all the groups and or lectures which will happen that week